 Slogans like Black is Beautiful and Black Power as well as the development of jazz and "soul" music became the soundtrack for many visual artworks.
 Some examples came through the Chicago-based Black artist collective AFRI-COBRA, which added African textile-inspired, mixed-media works and influential art manifestos that helped organize expositions of Black artists in Africa and North America.
 Many artists whose careers extended back 30 years resurfaced with a renewed sense of racial and political solidarity.

 These advancements were made more emphatic by artists like the Washington painter Alma Thomas, who, at the age of 80 was the first Black woman to have a solo exhibition at New York's Whitney Museum of American Art in 1972.
 Artists and audiences grew more acquainted with the diversity of expressions of Black culture.
 Thus, the times created an increase of artists and works operating under the mandate of African American art.

-Cartoon-like paintings that poked fun at the art establishment and performances that placed racism at the center of art matters helped create a different set of visual standard in modern art: This inventive group includes sculptors, photographers, visual artists, painters, and conceptualists.
-Through installation of 21st century art, we have questioned American history and the psychology of racism so that their display can no longer be viewed as like the past.
-Through the works Artis Lane, Jean-Michel Basquiat, Kara Walker and others we continue to speak for the history, culture and heritage Black people.
+Cartoon-like paintings that poked fun at the art establishment and performances that placed racism at the center of art matters helped create a different set of visual standards in modern art: This inventive group includes sculptors, photographers, visual artists, painters, and conceptualists.
+Through the installation of 21st-century art, we have questioned American history and the psychology of racism so that their display can no longer be viewed as like the past.
+Through the works of Artis Lane, Jean-Michel Basquiat, Kara Walker, and others we continue to speak for the history, culture, and heritage of Black people.

 The Encyclopedia of African American Heritage